 The practice of setting out favorite foods for dead people is dated back to 2,000 years ago.
 Some other spirits that were never human could also appear.
 Pixies, fairies, and wee folk spirits, along with dark energies, are expected to pay a visit because they want to see the world again.
 In addition, there was a perfect chance that the spirit of the person who did evil things would appear again.
 Therefore, to deceive these spirits, people painted their faces with dark colors or made their faces dark with the ashes from the bonfires.
 With time, this tradition results in wearing masks.
 A living person recognizes the spirit of a loved one and can reveal themselves, but they often keep themselves safe from the unwanted attention of darker and evil spirits.

 The relationship between the rituals of Samhain and Halloween is unknown.
-But according to a rough estimate, these rituals occurred when Christianity came to Ireland in the 5th century.
+However, according to a rough estimate, these rituals occurred when Christianity came to Ireland in the 5th century.
 The Hill of Ward, which is present in the Meath country, was the site of the bonfire that was lit around October 31.
 It was the start of Samhain’s festivities.
 Further, they burned the fire on the Hill of Tara.
-According to the archaeologists from the university college Dublin, these earthworks have been taking place since 200 CE.
+According to the archaeologists from the University College Dublin, these earthworks have been taking place since 200 CE.

 The Christianization of pagan symbols like legends, symbols, temples, and religious iconography is part of the Samhain festival and many others.
 Pope Boniface IV had announced May 13 as All Saints Day (All Hallows’ Day).
 It was a feast day for all those saints that don’t have any day for themselves.
 In the 7th century, he sacred the huge pagan temple of the Pantheon in Rome to Christian martyrs and Saint Mary.
 However, in the 8th century, Pope Gregory III changed the feast date to November 1.
 The date change is still debatable because scholars modified the date.
 It was a most likely move.